Fascia & Soffit Repair in Onslow County, NC

 Material selection for fascia and soffit replacement in a coastal environment determines whether the repair lasts 5 years or 25+ years.
 Each option offers a different balance of cost, durability, appearance, and maintenance requirements.

-Pressure-treated wood is the most economical option and provides good structural performance for the sub-fascia layer.
-However, even pressure-treated lumber absorbs moisture, and the treatment chemicals (ACQ or MCA) are corrosive to standard galvanized fasteners — requiring hot-dipped galvanized or stainless-steel nails and screws.
+Pressure-treated wood is the most economical option and holds up well structurally for the sub-fascia layer.
+Even pressure-treated lumber absorbs moisture, though, and the treatment chemicals (ACQ or MCA) eat standard galvanized fasteners, so it needs hot-dipped galvanized or stainless-steel nails and screws.
 Paint-grade wood fascia requires repainting every 5-7 years in coastal conditions to maintain the moisture barrier, making it the highest-maintenance option over a 20-year period.

 Vinyl soffit panels are lightweight, affordable, and impervious to rot, but they become brittle in cold temperatures and can warp or sag in direct sun exposure on south- and west-facing eaves.
 Vinyl is an appropriate choice for soffit applications where it is shaded by the roof overhang, but we do not recommend it for fascia boards that must support gutter loads.